ironcarbon/js-foundation/README.md

 * In JS, garbage collector freeze memory on the heap and prevents memory leaks that is when the memory gets too big until it reaches maximum size.
 (Mark and Sweep Algorithm)

+# Memory Leak: Memory is limited.
+Reasons of memory leak:
+1. Global Variable: Do not use too many global variables.
+2. Event Listeners: Adding event listeners and never remove them when you don’t need them.(Especially in single page applications)
+3. setInterval(() => {
+4. // referencing objects
+5. })
+6. —If we don’t stop setInterval, it will keep running

+To write an efficient code, we have to be conscious to not have stack overflow or a memory leak and to manage that memory well.